MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1905.md

 ## Archived release notes

 You can see [older versions of Azure Stack release notes on the TechNet Gallery](http://aka.ms/azsarchivedrelnotes).
 These archived release notes are provided for reference purposes only and do not imply support for these versions.
+For information about Azure Stack support, see [Azure Stack servicing policy](azure-stack-servicing-policy.md).
 For further assistance, contact Microsoft Customer Support Services.

 ## Build reference